 There is one prospect for a volatility trade coinciding with an earnings announcement.

 Out of 949 symbols put through Turtle Trading analysis, none both broke beyond the upper boundary of its 20-day price channel and has a bullish rating from Zacks Investment Research and so are disqualified from small-lot trades.

 Out of 238 potential earnings plays, four qualify for small-lot trades because they have a bullish Zacks rating and a positive Zacks Investment Research earnings surprise predictor.

-I shall do further analysis on Wednesday, May 27.
+I shall do further analysis of trades on Wednesday, July 27.